-2. All galaxy images were taken using the Harvard-Smithsonian's MicroObservatory.
-This means that all the images have the same field of view so all images are 0.9 degrees wide and 0.7 degree high, so that every image contains the same "amount of sky."
+- 1. For the purposes of this activity explain to the class that the assumption that all spiral galaxies are about the size of our Milky Way galaxy can be made.
+This can be done because based on the scale of our measurement; differences in the size of the galaxies will be negligible.
+This takes care of requirement 1. - 2.
+All images were taken using the Harvard-Smithsonian's Micro Observatory.
+This means that all the images have the same field of view so all images are 0.9 degrees wide and 0.7 degree high.
+This means every image contains the same "amount of sky."
 This also means that the effects of magnification are the same for all objects.
 Using this information a ratio can be set up:

-$$\frac{\textit{Size_of_the_Object(cm)}}{\textit{Size_of_the_Im\ age(cm)}} = \frac{\textit{Angular_Size_of_the_Object(Degree})}{\textit{Angular_Size_of_the_Im\ age(Degree})}$$
+$\frac{Size_of_the_Object(cm)}{Size_of_the_Im\,age(cm)} = \frac{Angular_Size_of_the_Object(Degree)}{Angular_Size_of_the_Im\,age(Degree)}$

 Where the Angular size of the image is 0.9 degrees.
 This takes care of requirement 3.
-They are using this equation to determine the angular size of the image from measurements of both the size of the image and size of the object with a standard metric ruler rule of 57.
-This states that an object that takes up less then 1 degree of your field of view is 57 times further away than it is big.
-The derivation of this is shown in appendix A.
+They are using this equation to determine the angular size of the image from measurements of both the size of the image and size of the object with a standard metric ruler.